dburfield/fitness-tracker/README.md

 # ProFitness Goals Tracker
 ## Set a goal.
 Track your progress.
 This is the github repository for the code used in my Fitness Tracking app.
 You can set up goals to track success rates.
 Enter a new goal with Type, Frequency, and Duration.
 Revisit to check-in your progress and see the calculation of success.
 For instance, a daily goal set to one week will yield a 100% success rate after 7 check-ins.

 Data is stored in the browser.
-Each new session will set up a sample goal is none other is found.
+Each new session will set up a sample goal if none other is found.

 ## Used in Development